loxer/GT2roguelike/README.md

 ## Projects
 See what we are currently developing and will be added to the game soon

+## GamePlay

+See all the gameplay materials on our gameplay scection in our wiki

 ## about us

 Game built for Game Engines Course @ HTW Berlin